Rumination disorder is a condition in which a person keeps bringing up food from the stomach into the mouth (regurgitation) and rechewing the food.

 Signs and tests

-The health care provider must first rule out physical causes, such as hiatal hernia and pyloric stenosis.
+The health care provider must first rule out physical causes, such as hiatal hernia, pyloric stenosis, and gastrointestinal system abnormalities that are present from birth (congenital).
 These conditions can be mistaken for rumination disorder.

 Rumination disorder can cause malnutrition.
 The following lab tests can measure how severe the malnutrition is and determine what nutrients need to be increased: